jsf116/Test-Files/Readme.md

 **Test::Files** - A [Test::Builder](https://metacpan.org/pod/Test::Builder)
 based module to ease testing with files and dirs.

+In general, the following can be tested:

+- If the contents of the file being tested match the expected pattern.

+- If the file being tested is identical to the expected file in regard to contents, or size, or existence.

+  If necessary, some parts of the contents can be excluded from the comparison.

+- If the directory being tested contains all expected files.

+- If the files in the directory being tested are identical to the files in the reference directory in regard to contents, or size, or existence.

+  If necessary, some files as well as some parts of contents can be excluded from the comparison.

+- If all files in the directory being tested fulfill certain requirements.

 # SYNOPSIS
 ```perl
     use Path::Tiny qw( path );